 In December 2021, Regulation No 2021/2282 on HTA amending Directive 2011/24/EU, was adopted in the European Union.
 This Regulation, which entered into force in January 2022 and will apply as of January 2025, is intended to boost cooperation among EU Member States in assessing health technologies, including new medicinal products, and providing the basis for cooperation at the level of the European Union for joint clinical assessments in these areas.
 The Regulation foresees a three-year transitional period and will permit Member States to use common HTA tools, methodologies, and procedures across the European Union, working together in four main areas, including joint clinical assessment of the innovative health technologies with the most potential impact for patients, joint scientific consultations whereby developers can seek advice from HTA authorities, identification of emerging health technologies to identify promising technologies early, and continuing voluntary cooperation in other areas.
 Individual Member States will continue to be responsible for assessing non-clinical (e.g., economic, social, ethical) aspects of health technologies, and making decisions on pricing and reimbursement.
-If we are unable to maintain favorable pricing and reimbursement status in Member States for product candidates that we may successfully develop and for which we may obtain regulatory approval, any anticipated revenue from and growth prospects for those products in the EU could be negatively affected.
+If we are unable to maintain favorable pricing and reimbursement status in Member States for product candidates that we may successfully develop and for which we may obtain regulatory approval, any anticipated revenue from and growth prospects for those products and the EU could be negatively affected.
 In light of the fact that the United Kingdom has left the European Union, Regulation No 2021/2282 on HTA will not apply in the United Kingdom.
 However, the MHRA is working with UK HTA bodies and other national organizations, such as the SMC, the NICE, and the All-Wales Medicines Strategy Group, to introduce new pathways supporting innovative approaches to the safe, timely and efficient development of medicinal products.

 Legislators, policymakers and healthcare insurance funds in the European Union and the United Kingdom may continue to propose and implement cost-containing measures to keep healthcare costs down, particularly due to the financial strain that the COVID-19 pandemic has placed on national healthcare systems of European countries.
 These measures could include limitations on the prices we would be able to charge for KIMMTRAK or product candidates that we may successfully develop and for which we may obtain regulatory approval or the level of reimbursement available for these products from governmental authorities or third-party payors.
 Political, economic and regulatory developments may affect our ability to profitably commercialize KIMMTRAK or our other product candidates, if approved.
-In addition to continuing pressure on prices and cost containment measures, legislative developments at the European Union or Member State level may result in significant additional requirements or obstacles that may increase our operating costs, delay the commercialization of KIMMTRAK in certain countries, delay the marketing authorization of other product candidates, restrict or regulate post-approval activities and affect our ability to commercialize our product candidates, if approved.
+In addition requirements or obstacles that may increase our operating costs, delay the commercialization of KIMMTRAK in certain countries, delay the marketing authorization of other product candidates, restrict or regulate post-approval activities and affect our ability to commercialize our product candidates, if approved.